bfh-proj1-sumfrie/backend/README.md

 ### Swagger API Docs
 You can find the API Docs here: `http://localhost:5000/api/swagger.json`.
+If you deploy make sur to set the `API_HOST` env variable.
 If you want to test it using an a swagger interface go to: https://inspector.swagger.io

 and use the your swagger link where you host this software `http://myhost.com/api/swagger.json`